brunokoga/Montevideo/advanced_dir/advancedRaces.md

 **Eternal Grudge** : Elves with this racial trait grew up in secluded, isolationist communities where generations-old slights and quarrels linger as eternal blood feuds.
 They receive a +1 bonus on attack rolls against humanoids of the dwarf and orc subtypes due to special training against these hated foes.
 This racial trait replaces the elven magic racial trait.

 **Lightbringer** : Many elves revere the sun, moon, and stars, but some are literally infused with the radiant power of the heavens.
-Elves with this racial trait are immune to light-based blindness and dazzle effects, and are treated as one level higher when determining the effects of any light-based spell or effect they cast (including spell-like and supernatural abilities.
-Elves with Intelligence 10 or higher may use _ [light](../spell_dir/light#_light_ at will as a spell-like ability.
+Elves with this racial trait are immune to light-based blindness and dazzle effects, and are treated as one level higher when determining the effects of any light-based spell or effect they cast (including spell-like and supernatural abilities).
+Elves with Intelligence 10 or higher may use _ [light](../spell_dir/light#_light)_ at will as a spell-like ability.
 This racial trait replaces the elven immunities and elven magic racial traits.

 **Silent Hunter** : Elves are renowned for their subtlety and skill.
-Elves with this racial trait reduce the penalty for using [Stealth](../skill_dir/stealth#_stealth while moving by 5 and can make [Stealth](../skill_dir/stealth#_stealth) checks while running at a –20 penalty (this number includes the penalty reduction from this racial trait.
+Elves with this racial trait reduce the penalty for using [Stealth](../skill_dir/stealth#_stealth) while moving by 5 and can make [Stealth](../skill_dir/stealth#_stealth) checks while running at a –20 penalty (this number includes the penalty reduction from this racial trait).
 This racial trait replaces the elven magic racial trait.

 **Spirit of the Waters** : Some elves have adapted to life in tune with the sea or along the reedy depths of wild rivers and lakes.
-They gain a +4 racial bonus on [Swim](../skill_dir/swim#_swim checks, can always take 10 while swimming, and may choose Aquan as a bonus language.
+They gain a +4 racial bonus on [Swim](../skill_dir/swim#_swim) checks, can always take 10 while swimming, and may choose Aquan as a bonus language.
 They are proficient with longspear, trident, and net.
 This racial trait replaces elven magic and weapon familiarity racial traits.

 **Woodcraft** : Elves know the deep secrets of the wild like no others, especially those of the forests.
-Elves with this racial trait gain a +1 bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (nature and [Survival](../skill_dir/survival#_survival) checks.
+Elves with this racial trait gain a +1 bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (nature) and [Survival](../skill_dir/survival#_survival) checks.
 In forest terrain, these bonuses improve to +2.
 This racial trait replaces the elven magic racial trait.

 # Favored Class Options

 Instead of receiving an additional skill rank or hit point whenever they gain a level in a favored class, elves have the option of choosing from a number of other bonuses, depending upon their favored classes.
 The following options are available to all elves who have the listed favored class, and unless otherwise stated, the bonus applies each time you select the listed favored class reward.

 **Barbarian** : Add 1 to the elf's base speed.
-In combat this has no effect unless the elf has selected this reward 5 times (or another increment of 5; a speed of 34 feet is effectively the same as a speed of 30 feet, for example.
+In combat this has no effect unless the elf has selected this reward 5 times (or another increment of 5); a speed of 34 feet is effectively the same as a speed of 30 feet, for example.
 This bonus stacks with a class's fast movement feature and applies only under the same conditions as that ability.

 **Bard** : Add +1 to the elf's CMD when resisting a disarm or sunder attempt.